Who knew that something as simple as upgrading the lights on your motorcycle could be so confusing?

 LED lights are brighter, improve fuel efficiency by using less energy and have a longer life.

-They are a good choice for motorcyclists, particularly for riding through the Winter or in the dark; just be sure to do everything by the book to avoid any unwanted stress.
+They are a good choice for motorcyclists, mainly for riding through the Winter or in the dark; just be sure to do everything by the book to avoid any unwanted stress.